The Ultimate Best of Kenya Safari: Above & Below the Equator

 When it comes to cellular networks, Kenya possesses surprisingly robust infrastructure, and you may find unexpected signals out in the bush.
 However, remote game drives take us all over; for this reason, we recommend not relying on consistent or seamless cell phone coverage once we depart from Nairobi.

 Yes.
-To protect our small-group operational logistics and ensure your absolute safety in remote environments, comprehensive personal travel insurance is strictly required for all Sharp Wildlife guests.
+To protect our small-group operational logistics and ensure your absolute safety in remote environments, comprehensive personal travel insurance is required for all Sharp Wildlife guests.
 Your policy must cover emergency medical evacuation, trip cancellation, and interruption.
 We highly recommend securing your coverage immediately upon booking to protect your investment.
-You can easily initiate your research with our trusted affiliate provider, World Nomads, using the link provided in our logistics section.

 Because entry requirements and personal health factors vary significantly based on your individual medical history and country of origin, Sharp Wildlife cannot provide official medical advice.
-We strictly recommend scheduling a consultation with your personal physician or a specialized travel medicine clinic at least 60 days prior to departure.
-They will evaluate your health profile and cross-reference current international health directives to determine exactly which vaccinations or preventative measures are right for you.
+We strongly recommend scheduling a consultation with your personal physician or a specialized travel medicine clinic at least 60 days prior to departure so they can evaluate your health profile and cross-reference current international health directives to determine exactly which vaccinations or preventative measures are right for you.

-Join Sharp Wildlife for a world-class small-group expedition designed for those who prioritize authentic wildlife encounters.
-This is not just a safari; it is a deep dive into conservation-minded photography, supported by the quiet reassurance and steady, expert leadership that only seasoned guides can bring to an intense wilderness environment.
+Join Sharp Wildlife for a world-class, small-group expedition designed for those who prioritize authentic wildlife encounters.
+This is not just a safari; it is a deep dive into conservation-minded travel and photography, supported by the quiet reassurance and steady, expert leadership that only seasoned guides can bring to an ever-changing wilderness environment.

 Our intimate group size of six guests guarantees:

-• Total Immersion: Each guest has a dedicated row in the vehicle for 360-degree unobstructed shooting.
+• Total Immersion: Each guest has a dedicated row in our exclusive safari game vehicles for 360-degree unobstructed shooting.

 Immerse yourself in a carefully planned itinerary:

-• Witness the magnificent Big Cats and a cornucopia of the savannah wildlife of the Masai Mara.
+• Witness the magnificent Big Cats and a cornucopia of the savannah wildlife we will experience in the Masai Mara.

-• Marvel at some of Northern Kenya's most rare and unique species with a backdrop of Mount Kenya
+• Marvel at our encounters of Northern Kenya's most rare and unique species with a stunning backdrop of Mount Kenya.

 While the accommodations are delightful and the dining is world-class, the true luxury of a Sharp Wildlife expedition is the access.
 From the golden light of the Mara to the rugged beauty of the northern hills on the Laikipia Plateau, we handle every logistic so you can focus entirely on the viewfinder.